Forest-Economics-Goettingen/woodValuationDE/README.md

 <h3>Output</h3>

-A vector with the total net revenues for the standing volume [EUR].
+A vector with the total net revenues for the volume over bark of the trees to be harvested [EUR].

 <h3>Application</h3>